-A dejected Chelsea manager faced the press following the FA Cup defeat to Manchester City and blamed the recent dispute involving him and Arsene Wenger on the mediaJose Mourinho says he has been painted as "the bad guy" following the recent comments exchanged between the Chelsea manager and his Arsenal counterpart Arsene Wenger.
+A dejected Chelsea manager faced the press following the FA Cup defeat to Manchester City and pinned the recent furore over Arsene Wenger on the media's doorJose Mourinho says he has been painted as "the bad guy" following the recent comments exchanged between the Chelsea manager and his Arsenal counterpart Arsene Wenger.

 On Friday, Mourinho called Wenger "a specialist in failure" after the Frenchman stated his belief that Mourinho's "fear of failure" was the chief cause for the Portuguese playing down Chelsea's title prospects.

 |3/2||Chelsea are 3/2 with Betway to win the Premier League|

 "It's your [the media's] fault.
 It's always the same guy who is the bad guy," Mourinho told reporters.

 "You like it that way.
 One is polite and the other one is the bad guy.
 I'm not surprised."